What you’ll learn

 FBA Inventory Disposals

-Amazon FBA has inventory storage fees so it makes sense that they also have inventory disposal fees if you want Amazon to dispose your inventory.
+Amazon FBA has inventory storage fees so it makes sense that they also have inventory disposal fees if you want Amazon to dispose of your inventory.

 It’s also called FBA removal order fees.